Vidocq presents Ralph Ristenbatt!

 Mr. Ristenbatt has also been an Adjunct Lecturer at Pace University (Westchester) and John Jay College of Criminal Justice/CUNY in an undergraduate/graduate criminalistics laboratory course and undergraduate laboratory courses of forensic chemistry and introductory forensic science.
 In 2006, he accepted his current position with the Forensic Science Program at the Pennsylvania State University.

-He collaborates with DCC, tweets, and in between teaching and grading, found time to answer these questions for DCC:
+He collaborates with DCC, and in between teaching and grading, found time to answer these questions for DCC:

 1: What is your most favourite part of the day?